Aerial drone image showing exterior of industrial city buildings with people walking on street

 Premise

-Occupying the top two floors of 1222 22nd Street, Premise, sought a workplace reflective the fast-paced, ever-changing nature of their work.
+Occupying the top two floors of 1222 22nd Street, Premise sought a workplace reflective of the fast-paced, ever-changing nature of their work.
 The upper level includes reception and a reconfigurable conference room, while below are open workstations, private offices, and varied amenity lounges.
 Thoughtful finishes warm the building’s industrial character, and abundant shared spaces with transparent design foster collaboration and agility.
 A showcase conference room offers flexibility, with movable glass panels for full enclosure or branded fabric sheers to open it to the floor.

 Project Team